David-Manniche/TheMarket/readme.txt

     => 043142 - "Buy together" products under promotions, items do not appear on the list after creating them if no brand => 042514 - Admin >> zone > admin is unable to save zone name in English or "Arabic " language.
     => 042522 - Shipping profile >> add product >> product identifier gets display instead of product name in selected product listing.
+    => 042567 - Name and label of pickup address are not getting display on buyer end while selecting pickup address.

 Enhancements:
     => Tax module upgrade